tdwg/dwc/docs/terms/index.md

     <tr class="table-secondary"><th colspan="2">references</th></tr>
     <tr><td>Identifier</td><td><a href="http://purl.org/dc/terms/references">http://purl.org/dc/terms/references</a></td></tr>
     <tr><td>Definition</td><td>A related resource that is referenced, cited, or otherwise pointed to by the described resource.</td></tr>
     <tr><td>Comments</td><td>From Dublin Core, "This property is intended to be used with non-literal values.
 This property is an inverse property of Is Referenced By."
-The intended usage of this term in Darwin Core is to point to the definitive source representation of the resource (e.g.,Taxon, Occurrence, Event in Darwin Core), if one is available.
+The intended usage of this term in Darwin Core is to point to the definitive source representation of the resource (e.g.,dwc:Taxon, dwc:Occurrence, dwc:Event), if one is available.
 Note that the intended usage of dcterms:bibliographicCitation in Darwin Core, by contrast, is to provide the preferred way to cite the resource itself.</td></tr>
     <tr><td>Examples</td><td><ul class="list-group list-group-flush"><li class="list-group-item"><code><a href="http://arctos.database.museum/guid/MVZ:Mamm:165861">http://arctos.database.museum/guid/MVZ:Mamm:165861</a></code> (MaterialEntity example)</li><li class="list-group-item"><code><a href="https://www.catalogueoflife.org/data/taxon/32664">https://www.catalogueoflife.org/data/taxon/32664</a></code> (Taxon example)</li></ul></td></tr>
   </tbody>
 </table>